iddan/site/data/blog/cafes.md

 ### [MAME](https://mame.coffee/)

+First of all Mame's slogan is the whole vibe of this list: "the best coffee is the coffee you like".

+Mame is an elegant café, with quiet but strong energy.
+Their coffee was balanced, to the point and generally excellent.
+Also, I had an amazing vegan crumble cake there.

 - Roastery: [Uetlibergstrasse 65/67, 8045 Zürich, Switzerland](https://goo.gl/maps/TX3wcQQ65PRcW2my5)
 - Seefeldstrasse Store: [Seefeldstrasse 19, 8008 Zürich, Switzerland](https://goo.gl/maps/8ZKNwqueUAZs1RS19)
 - Josefstrasse Store: [Josefstrasse 160, 8005 Zürich, Switzerland](https://goo.gl/maps/WZ7LWF8w6CFwRbgh6)

 ### [Café Miyuko](https://www.miyuko.ch/)

+Miyuko is a beautiful cozy 2000s japanese culture inspired wonderland with french style pastries.
+Although I haven't tasted their coffee, their matcha was good!

 - Store: [Bärengasse 20, 8001 Zürich, Switzerland](https://goo.gl/maps/79TnB147EGevvu4K8)

 ### [Boréal](https://www.borealcoffee.ch/)

+Boréal is a cozy, spacious café.
+They have a good coffee and you can sit for hours with your laptop or have a lengthy conversation with a friend.
+Their coffee was great.

 - Store: [Talacker 41, 8001 Zürich, Switzerland](https://goo.gl/maps/ZkSrJPVXra3LdGY27)

 ### [Bean Bank Coffee & CO](https://beanbank.coffee/en)

+Although a bit snobby, Bean Bank has excellent coffee from around the world and really are the experts for good coffee.
+Expect a suprising coffe, don't expect them to be nice! (and don't ask for a dark roast they don't like that term).

 - Main Store: [Lagerstrasse 18c, 8004 Zürich, Switzerland](https://goo.gl/maps/4SAzVzeAuuxG3Ko58)
 - Bärengasse Store: [Bärengasse 29, 8001 Zürich, Switzerland](https://goo.gl/maps/Qgq3UAsbmAXzCEuw7)

 ### [Miró Manufactura de Café](https://mirocoffee.co/)

+A delicate suprise in the train station!
+Miró has a tiny coffee place in the central train station in Zürich.
+If you go through there on your way I highly recommend it.

 - Main Store: [Brauerstrasse 58, 8004 Zürich, Switzerland](https://goo.gl/maps/oUWfyHCrhgfsJAhR6)
 - Miró Central (central train station): [Haupthalle, Bahnhofpl., 8001 Zürich, Switzerland](https://goo.gl/maps/hn9c5hE3HumNRpa2A)